Kokoro Connect: Anime

 An anime adaptation was directed by Shinya Kawatsura and produced by Silver Link.
 The anime's screenplay is written by Fumihiko Shimo, the character designs are by Toshifumi Akai, and the sound director is Toshiki Kameyama.
 The cast is the same with the drama CD cast.
-Of the 17 episodes, the first 13 were aired in Japan between July 8 and September 30, 2012 and were also simulcast by Crunchyroll.
+Of the 17 episodes, the first 13 were aired in Japan between July 8 and September 30, 2012.
 The four remaining episodes aired on AT-X on December 30, 2012.
-The anime was released on seven Blu-ray Disc (BD)/DVD compilation volumes between October 24, 2012 and April 24, 2013.
-Sentai Filmworks licensed the series in North America and released the first 13 episodes on BD/DVD on October 22, 2013, and the remaining four on December 10, 2013.
-Hanabee has licensed the series in Australia.
+The anime was released on seven Blu-ray Disc (BD)/DVD compilation volumes between October 24, 2012, and April 24, 2013.

 The anime has seven pieces of theme music: three opening themes and four ending themes.
 The first opening theme is "Paradigm" (パラダイム, Paradaimu) by Eufonius and is used for the first ten episodes.
-The episodes released on BD and DVD replace "Paradigm" with "Kimochi Signal" (キモチシグナル, Kimochi Shigunaru) by Sayuri Horishita.
+The episodes released on BD and DVD, as well as the AT-X broadcast, replace "Paradigm" with "Kimochi Signal" (キモチシグナル, Kimochi Shigunaru) by Sayuri Horishita.
 Beginning with episode 12, the opening theme is "Kimi Rhythm" (キミリズム, Kimi Rizumu) by Masaki Imai.
-The first ending theme is "Kokoro no Kara" (ココロノカラ) by Team Nekokan feat.
+The first ending theme is "Kokoro no Kara" (ココロノカラ) by Team.Nekokan [Neko] feat.
 Junca Amaoto for the first five episodes.
 The second ending theme is "Cry Out" by Team Nekokan feat.
 Atsuko for episodes six through ten.
-The third ending theme is "Salvage" by Team Nekokan feat.
+The third ending theme is "Salvage" by Team.Nekokan [Neko] feat.
 Rekka Katakiri for episodes 11 through 13.
-The fourth ending theme is "I scream Chocolatl" by Team Nekokan feat.
+The fourth ending theme is "I scream Chocolatl" by Team.Nekokan [Neko] feat.
 Lia for episodes 14 through 17.
 An insert song titled "Milkshake" (ミルクセーキ, Miruku Sēki) sung by Sayuri Horishita was used in episode 17.

+The series was simulcast on Crunchyroll.
+Sentai Filmworks licensed the series in North America and released the first 13 episodes on BD/DVD on October 22, 2013, and the remaining four on December 10 of that same year.
+Hanabee has licensed the series in Australia.
+After the acquisition of Crunchyroll by Sony Pictures Television, Kokoro Connect, among several Sentai Filmworks titles, was dropped from the Crunchyroll streaming service on March 31, 2022.